-This app has also made things more manageable for Elizabeth.
+The app has also made things more manageable for Elizabeth.
 The same programme that helps Albert connect with his family also helps his wife manage his care.
-Diary alerts remind her of his next appointment and she brings the tablet along, so specialists can see his health data.
+Diary alerts remind her of his next appointment and she brings the tablet along so specialists can see his health data.

 A small device also goes into Albert's shoe and tracks his location.
-If he falls, sensors alert a mobile warden service.
-A blood pressure cuff, weight scales and pulse meters feed his health information through to the tablet.
+If he falls, sensors alert a telecare response service.
+As his needs change the technology can be stepped up, for example to monitor blood pressure and feed health data through to health and care professionals.